Juuliuus/juusprime/README.md

 ## juusprime : Prime Tuplet generation written in golang ##

-February 2021:
+March 2021:

 This is the package code for juusprime which is an engine to generate Prime Tuplets (Sextuplets and/or Quintuplets and/or Quadruplets).

-Feb.
-28, 2021: A pdf file outlining the underlying structure was added.
+A pdf file is available in the file list that details the underlying structures used for the algorithms.
+A nutshell summary is given below.

 juusprime is free software, licensed under the GNU GPL, version 3.
 It is written in pure Go, no other dependencies.